 © My First Fish Tank, Percula Clownfish

-There are currently around 30 recognized species of Clownfish, with Ocellaris and Percula being the most common in the aquarium hobby.
-Clownfish are close relatives of Damselfish, and are semi-aggressive.
+There are currently approximately 30 recognized species of clownfish, with ocellaris and percula being the most prevalent within the aquarium hobby.
+Clownfish share close kinship with Damselfish and exhibit semi-aggressive behavior.
+Clownfish are without a doubt the perfect beginner saltwater fish.

-Both Ocellaris and Percula clownfish are easy to find and inexpensive, thanks to many different captive breeding programs.
-Clownfish are some of the easiest saltwater fish to breed in captivity.
+Both Ocellaris and Percula clownfish are widely available and reasonably priced, largely due to numerous captive breeding initiatives.
+Among saltwater fish, clownfish are among the easiest to successfully breed in captivity.

-Clownfish do not need an anemone to thrive.
-Clownfish are best bought as a singleton or as a pair.
-When purchasing a pair, it is best to make sure one of the clowns is smaller than the other.
-The larger, more dominant clown will become the female.
-All Clownfish are born male.
+It’s worth noting that clownfish don’t necessitate an anemone to thrive.
+Opting for a single clownfish or a pair is ideal.
+When selecting a pair, ensure that one of the clowns is smaller than the other.
+The larger, more dominant clown will transform into the female, as all Clownfish are initially male.

 2. Banggai/Pajama Cardinalfish